matenka-andrii/rest-api-nodejs-mongodb/README.md

-# REST API with Node.js, Express.js and MongoDB
+# REST API with Node.js, Express.js, Redis and MongoDB

 ## To start, follow the instructions: